Large-Momentum Effective Theory: Generalized Collinear Parton Observables

 where $\kappa$ is a dimensionless coefficient of $\mathcal O(1)$ that cannot be fixed within theory and remains a free parameter.

 A detailed analysis~\cite{Braun:2018brg} showed that for the quasi-PDF we have

-where the second row can be seen to vanish as $q(y)$ when $y\to1$ if $q(y\to 1)\sim (1-y)^a$.
-This gives another estimate on the twist-four contribution on the r.h.s. of Eq.~(\ref{eq:factorization}).
-It implies that the higher-twist contributions are enhanced as $1/y^2$ and $1/(1-y)$ for $y\sim 0$ and $y\sim 1$, respectively.
+where the first term in the integral was reproduced in a recent analysis of the renormalon effects in the quasi-PDF~\cite{Liu:2020rqi}.
+As one can see, the second row vanishes as $q(y)$ when $y\to1$ if $\lim_{y\to1}q(y)\sim (1-y)^a$ with $a>0$.
+This gives an estimate of the twist-four contribution on the r.h.s. of Eq.~(\ref{eq:fact_0}), which implies that the higher-twist contributions are enhanced as $1/y^2$ and $1/(1-y)$ for $y\sim 0$ and $y\sim 1$, respectively.
 Similar analysis can also be done for the pseudo-PDF.
-The above result can be viewed as providing a helpful functional form for the leading higher-twist contributions with the overall coefficient $\kappa$ unknown.
-Its effectiveness can be tested by, e.g., performing similar analyses for various correlation functions and doing a global fit after including the above estimate of leading higher-twist contributions.
+The above result can be used as a way to model the twist-four contribution with $\kappa$ as the only parameter.